Although this Soviet lunar mission didn't achieve its planned orbit, it still served as a successful communications test.

 This spacecraft was a one-off high apogee Earth satellite developed to acquire data on new telecommunications systems for upcoming crewed missions to the Moon.

 Besides a usual complement of telemetry and communications equipment, the vehicle also carried a transceiver as part of the long-range communications system (Dal’nyy radiokompleks, DRK) and the BR-9-7 telemetry system, equipment designed to work with the new SaturnMS-DRK ground station located near the village of Saburovo, about 6 miles (10 kilometers) from NIP-14, a station close to Moscow belonging to the Soviet ground-based tracking network.

 The spacecraft was similar to Luna 11 but had a slightly lengthened ((by about 6 inches or 15 centimeters) instrument container so as to accommodate the modified DRK and new BR-9-7 telemetry systems.

-Mission designers had planned to send the probe into a highly elliptical orbit with an apogee of 250,000 kilometers, but the Blok L upper stage evidently cut off too early.
-Instead, the spacecraft, named Kosmos 159, entered a lower orbit of 260 x 60,710 kilometers at 51.7° inclination.
+Mission designers had planned to send the probe into a highly elliptical orbit with an apogee of 155,343 miles (250,000 kilometers), but the Blok L upper stage cut off too early.
+Instead, the spacecraft, named Kosmos 159, entered a lower orbit of 236 x 37,655 miles (380 × 60,600 kilometers) at 51.5-degree inclination.